jonbhanson/flutter_native_splash/README.md

 # FAQs
 ## I got the error "A splash screen was provided to Flutter, but this is deprecated."

 This message is not related to this package but is related to a [change](https://flutter.dev/docs/development/ui/advanced/splash-screen#migrating-from-manifest--activity-defined-custom-splash-screens) in how Flutter handles splash screens in Flutter 2.5.
-It is caused by having the following code in your `AndroidManifest.xml`, which was included by default in previous versions of Flutter:
+It is caused by having the following code in your `android/app/src/main/AndroidManifest.xml`, which was included by default in previous versions of Flutter:

 ```xml
 <meta-data